Switching From an Interest Only to a Repayment Mortgage

 Can you change your mortgage from interest-only to repayment?

 Reducing your mortgage balance over the term of your loan will mean you will have paid all (or at least a fair chunk) of the original capital amount of your mortgage when your term ends.
-The sooner you make the switch, the longer your new loan will run and the easier it will be to reduce your balance.
+The sooner you switch, the longer your new loan will run and the easier it will be to reduce your balance.

 What are the implications of switching?